 - your full legal name and valid contact details;

-- a detailed description of the issue, request, complaint or matter raised; and
+- a detailed description of the issue, request, complaint or matter raised.

 Where necessary, we reserve the right to request verification of identity or additional information in order to ensure that personal information and legally sensitive material are disclosed only to the correct individual and that the correspondence is handled securely and accurately.